semgrep/semgrep/README.md

 ### Extensions

-Visit [Docs > Extensions](https://semgrep.dev/docs/extensions/) to learn about Semgrep in your editor or pre-commit.
+Visit [Docs > Extensions](https://semgrep.dev/docs/extensions/) to learn about using Semgrep in your editor or pre-commit.
 When integrated into CI and configured to scan pull requests, Semgrep will only report issues introduced by that pull request; this lets you start using Semgrep without fixing or ignoring pre-existing issues!

 ### Documentation